DefectDojo/django-DefectDojo/docs/content/en/integrations/import.md

 Follow these steps to setup API importing:

-1. Configure the Cobalt.io Authentication details by navigating to Configuration-\>Tool Configuration, selecting the Tool Type to "Cobalt.io", and Authentication Type "API Key".
-Paste your Cobalt.io API key in the "API Key" input and the desired org token in the "Extras" input.
+1. Configure the Cobalt.io Authentication details by navigating to Configuration / Tool Configuration, selecting the Tool Type to "Cobalt.io", and Authentication Type "API Key".
+Paste your Cobalt.io API key in the "API Key" field and the desired org token in the "Extras" field.
-2. In the Product settings select "Add Cobalt.io Configuration".
-Provide the ID of the asset from which to import findings.
+2. In the Product settings select "Add API Scan Configuration" and select the previously added Cobalt.io Tool Configuration.
+Provide the ID of the asset from which to import findings in the field *Service key 1*.
     The ID can be found at the end of the URL when viewing the asset in your browser.
-Also select the appropriate "Cobalt.io" configuration.
-3. After this is you can import the findings as a scan by selecting "Cobalt.io API Import" as the scan type.
-If you have more than one asset configured you must also select which "Cobalt.io Config" to use.
+3. After this is done, you can import the findings by selecting "Cobalt.io API Import" as the scan type.
+If you have more than one asset configured, you must also select which Cobalt.io API Scan Configuratio to use.

 ### CodeQL
 CodeQL can be used to generate a SARIF report, that can be imported into Defect Dojo: